 Is a walk-through inspection necessary in North Carolina?

-A walk-through inspection allows you to examine whether the tenant returned the property in the same condition they found it.
-While some states require a walk-through inspection, North Carolina does not.
+A walk-through inspection allows you to examine whether the tenant returned the property in the same condition they found it, barring normal wear and tear.
+While some states require a walk-through inspection, North Carolina's security deposit law does not.

-What happens if the property changes hands midway through the lease?
+What happens if the landlord changes midway through the lease?

-If you decide to sell your property before the end of a tenant’s lease agreement, the North Carolina security deposit law gives you two options in regard to handling your tenant’s deposit:
+If you decide to sell your property before the end of a tenant’s lease agreement, the tenant security deposit act gives you two options in regard to handling your security deposits:

 - You may also choose to return the deposit back to the tenant, less any lawful deductions.